florin-romulescu/chessbot/README.md

 - **Quick Check**: Fast feedback on pull requests with essential checks
 - **Documentation**: Automatic deployment to GitHub Pages on main branch

+### Setting up GitHub Pages

+To enable automatic documentation deployment:

+1. Go to your repository Settings → Pages
+2. Set Source to "GitHub Actions"
+3. The documentation will be automatically deployed when you push to the main branch

+The documentation will be available at: `https://yourusername.github.io/chessbot/`

 ### Local Development

 ```bash